claviermathieu/datary/README.md

 # datary - Data for actuary

-{bdg-primary}`datary` is a python package resulting from the experience of an actuary gathering different useful functions to gain in work efficiency when it comes to processing data.
+Datary is a python package resulting from the experience of an actuary gathering different useful functions to gain in work efficiency when it comes to processing data.

 <br>